Motoring Offence Barristers

 Why do I need a motoring law barrister?

 Many clients are concerned about the impact of a conviction for a road-traffic offence.
 For example, drink driving is among the most common road traffic offences but is one of the few offences for which you can be sent to prison, receive a criminal conviction, and face mandatory dis-qualification from driving.
 A conviction can lead to the loss of employment and very high insurance premiums in the future.
 It is therefore essential to secure expert advice and representation at an early stage.

 Our motoring law barristers are experts in the preparation and presentation of your defence and will work to mitigate the consequences of criminal charges.

 What is the process of instructing a specialist motoring barrister?

 It has never been easier for members of the public to instruct barristers by ‘Direct Access’ for legal advice and representation without the need for a solicitor.
 Simply get in touch with our clerks who can advise on whether Direct Access is appropriate for your case and recommend a barrister to assist.

 Barristers may also be instructed through a solicitor.
 25 Bedford Row has a good working relationship with solicitors and together will be able to help identify the most suitable road traffic barrister to deal with your case.
-If you have a barrister in mind then you may ask you solicitor to instruct that barrister.
+If you have a motoring barrister in mind then you may ask your solicitor to instruct that barrister.

 What is the Direct Access Scheme?